A

 see Annals of His Time: Don Domingo de San Antón Muñón Chimalpahin Quauhtlehuanitzin, James Lockhart, Susan Schroeder, and Doris Namala, eds. and transl.
 (Stanford: Stanford University Press, 2006), 302–203.

-a bookstore; or, a paper cone worn on the head by condemned people; a paper crown (see Molina)
+a paper box; a paper cone worn on the head by condemned people; a paper crown; or, a bookstore (see Molina)

 ɑːmɑkɑltiɑ